Surgical Dressings Quarterly Results of Targeted Probe and Educate Review

 Top Medical Necessity Denial Reasons

-• Medical record documentation does not contain current clinical information which supports the reasonableness and necessity of the type and quantity of surgical dressings provided.
+• The medical record documentation does not contain current clinical information which supports the reasonableness and necessity of the type and quantity of surgical dressings provided.

 Top Technical Denial Reasons